 Live Safe is a digital space that aims to provide information and support to young people and parents/carers in Leicester, Leicestershire and Rutland.

 Curated by the Violence Reduction Network (VRN) and with content produced from across the partnership, Live Safe brings together key information about issues that can affect young people’s safety.
-It covers subjects such as knife carrying and violence, criminal exploitation, gangs and online safety.
+It covers subjects such as knife carrying and violence, criminal exploitation, gangs, online safety and substance use.
 It also provides young people with some guidance and tools to be active bystanders and make a positive stand against violence.

 Designed with young people in mind, Live Safe purposely does not include partner organisations' logos and strives to make information as accessible and as relevant as possible.
-The VRN will be working with young people over the next 12 months to co-design additional content.
+The VRN has recently worked with the subject matter experts within the Network and local young people to co-design additional content as well as update the imagery used.

 Parents and carers can also find accurate and useful information about the same issues so they have the knowledge and tools to keep their children safe and know what to do if they are concerned.
 In time, there will be an additional section for professionals.
 Users can also find links to credible national organisations and further resources.